Long Branch and the Presidency

 A man of simple pleasures, during his time when Long Branch was the “Summer Capitol,” the president liked to rise each morning shortly after dawn and ride his two-horse buckboard quickly along the oceanfront — sometimes for up to 20 miles.

-Henry Van Brunt, “bathmaster” at the Mansion House hotel (he’d taught the Lincoln boys to swim during their 1861 visit), was a presidential buddy during these Long Branch times.
+Henry Van Brunt, “bathing master” at the Mansion House hotel (he’d taught the Lincoln boys to swim during their 1861 visit), was a presidential buddy during these Long Branch times.
 So trusted was Van Brunt that he would drop all his duties to serve the president — mixing his drinks, carving his meat and exchanging stories.

 President Grant with family at Long Branch, 1883.
 An all-too-close observer of Civil War carnage, Grant found “peace and relaxation” at the shore.